 Time Metrics

 Each metric in Zenlytic should be associated with a time dimension group.
-The associated dimension group with a metric is called that metric's canon_date
+The associated dimension group with a metric is called that metric's canon_date.

 ⏱️ This let's Zoë apply time periods correctly and trend metrics over time while guaranteeing that we're using the right time dimension.

-You can associate a time dimension with a view using the default_date
+You can associate a time dimension with a view using the default_date property.

 version: 1